It’s actually safer for kids to lift weights than it is for them to do many things their parents permit them to do.

 Actually, it’s safer for your 12 year old to use strength training machines with proper training and supervision, than it is to hand him a shovel and make him shovel out a foot of heavy wet snow from the driveway.

-These domestic activities are far more likely to injure a growing body, than is sitting at a weight machine and lifting a moderate load with control and tempo.
+These domestic activities are far more likely to injure a growing body, than is sitting at a weight machine and lifting a moderate load with control and tempo; or using small dumbbells.

 I might also add that sports such as soccer, baseball, youth football, basketball, and the king of all injuries — kids’ gymnastics — are much less “safe” than working out with weights.